Abhikr-git/Social-Media-Integration/README.md

-#Social-Media-Integration

-This app is made to complete Task #5 of Graduate Rotational Internship Program (GRIP) of The Sparks Foundation i.e.,Social Media Integration in an android app.
+This app is made to complete my task as Android Developer at The Sparks Foundation.

-By using this app,User can login with their social media accounts like Facebook and Google.Then,his/her basic info like Name, Profile photo and Email id are displayed on the second page.
+The task is to create an app which can help user login through their social media accounts like Facebook, Gmail etc.